A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Affected Products

-• miniOrange WordPress Social Login and Register plugin (miniorange-login-openid)
+• miniOrange WordPress Social Login and Register plugin (miniorange-login-openid) versions through 7.6.10

-• WordPress sites running the vulnerable plugin
+• WordPress sites with the affected plugin installed and active

 Discovery Timeline